menu

 Operating environment

-According to the International Monetary Fund's (IMF) world economic outlook update published in July 2024, the global economy is projected to grow by 3.2 percent in 2024 and by 3.3 percent in 2025.
-In the IMF’s advanced economies group (a group of countries which includes several key markets for Hiab, such as the United States, the United Kingdom and Germany), the IMF estimates a 1.7 percent growth in 2024 and a 1.8 percent growth in 2025.
-The report notes that services inflation, linked to both wages and prices, is hindering the disinflation progress and making the normalisation of monetary policy more difficult.2
+According to the International Monetary Fund's (IMF) world economic outlook update published in January 2025, the global economy is estimated to have grown by 3.2 percent in 2024 and projected to grow by 3.3 percent in 2025.
+In the IMF’s advanced economies group (a group of countries which includes several key markets for Hiab, such as the United States, the United Kingdom and Germany), the IMF estimates a 1.7 percent growth in 2024 and a 1.9 percent growth in 2025.
+The forecast for 2025 is broadly unchanged from IMF's previous outlook.
+The report notes that medium-term risks to the baseline are tilted to the downside, while the near-term outlook is characterized by divergent risks.
+Upside risks could lift already-robust growth in the United States in the short run, whereas risks in other countries are on the downside amid elevated policy uncertainty.1

 Short term risks and uncertainties

-Source: Cargotec’s half-year report January–June 2024.
+Source: Cargotec's financial statements review 2024.
 The text is updated quarterly.

 Developments in the global economy have a direct effect on Cargotec’s operating environment and customers’ willingness to invest.
-Changes in the global economy and supply chains, geopolitical tensions and wars, energy availability, sanctions and trade wars can have an impact on global flow of goods and therefore on the demand of Cargotec’s solutions.
+Changes in the global economy and supply chains, geopolitical tensions and wars, energy availability, tariffs, sanctions and trade wars can have an impact on the demand of Hiab’s solutions.

 Still high borrowing costs and inflation, withdrawal of fiscal support, longer-term effects from the COVID-19 pandemic and Russia’s invasion of Ukraine as well as tensions in Middle East, weak growth in productivity and increasing geo-economic fragmentation are limiting economic growth.